Peter the Hermit: Constantinople

 The forces then arrived in Constantinople on 1 August 1096.
-After a while, they arrived at a castle called Xerigordon and captured it.
-They captured the castle by taking possession of the castle's spring and well.
-After setting off to Civetot, they had set up camp near a village called Dracon.
+After a while, they arrived at a castle called Xerigordon and captured it by taking possession of the castle's spring and well.
+After setting off to Civetot, they set up camp near a village called Dracon.
 This is where the Turks ambushed Peter and his forces.
 This was the final battle of the People's Crusade that Peter led.

 Most of the paupers failed to make their way out of Catholic jurisdiction.
 The majority were incapable of being provided for by the various lordships and dioceses along the way and either starved, returned home or were put into servitude, while a substantial number were captured and sold into slavery by the various Slavic robber barons in the Balkans, kindling the view of the Balkan Slavs as unredeemed robbers and villains.

-Peter joined the only other section which had succeeded in reaching Constantinople, that of Walter Sans Avoir, into a single group and encamped the still numerous pilgrims around Constantinople while he negotiated the shipping of the People's Crusade to the Holy Land.
-The Emperor meanwhile had failed to provide for the pilgrims adequately and the camp made itself a growing nuisance, as the increasingly hungry paupers turned to pilfering the imperial stores.
+Peter gathered the only other section which had succeeded in reaching Constantinople, that of Walter Sans Avoir, into a single group and encamped the still numerous pilgrims around Constantinople while he negotiated transport of the People's Crusade to the Holy Land.
+The Emperor meanwhile had failed to provide for the pilgrims adequately and the camp made itself a growing nuisance, as the increasingly hungry paupers turned to pilfering imperial stores.

 Alexios, worried at the growing disorder and fearful of his standing before the coming armed Crusader armies, quickly concluded negotiations and shipped them across the Bosporus to the Asiatic shore at the beginning of August, with promises of guards and passage through the Turkish lines.
 He warned the People's Crusade to await his orders, but in spite of his warnings, the paupers entered Turkish territory.
 The Turks began skirmishing with the largely unarmed host.
 Peter returned in desperation to Constantinople, seeking the Emperor's help.

 In Peter's absence, the pilgrims were ambushed and cut to pieces in detail by the Turks, who were more disciplined, at the Battle of Civetot.
 Despite Peter's pronunciations of divine protection, the vast majority of the pilgrims were slaughtered by the swords and arrows of the Turks or were enslaved.
 Left in Constantinople with the small number of surviving followers, during the winter of 1096–1097, with little hope of securing Byzantine support, the People's Crusade awaited the coming of the armed crusaders as their sole source of protection to complete the pilgrimage.